The Most Beautiful Girl in the World (Prince song): Mayte version

 Mayte Garcia later recorded her own version called "The Most Beautiful Boy in the World".
 The song appears on her album Child of the Sun.
 It has the same instrumental backing track with extra reverb, and her vocals, with a few slight ad-lib changes.
+Garcia also recorded a Spanish version of this song entitled "¿Quieres Ser El Mas Bello De Este Mundo?".
 It was released by NPG Records.